'Terrified' doctors risking their health fighting coronavirus dealt another blow -- pay cuts

 CORONAVIRUS: WHAT YOU NEED TO KNOW

-Morale was already low among the doctors, and anxieties were reaching a powder keg level at some COVID-19 hotspots as doctors felt unprotected by their employers and unsafe at their jobs, according to some doctors.
+Morale was already low among the doctors, and anxieties were reaching a powder keg level at some COVID-19 hotspots as doctors felt undersupplied and unsafe at their jobs, according to some doctors.
 So the timing of the pay cuts especially infuriated frontline doctors.

 "We were kicked while we were down," said a New York emergency physician who already received a 10 percent pay cut and is expecting more.